-1 Spotted Gum - Red Ironbark - Narrow-leaved Ironbark - Grey Box shrub grass open forest of the lower Hunter (underscrubbed)

-PCT (DPIE, 2021b) PCT ID Spotted Gum - Red Ironbark - Narrow-leaved Ironbark - Grey Box shrub grass open forest of the Iower Hunter Equivalent map units Bell and Driscoll (2007) map unit 17a Lower Hunter Spotted Gum Ironbark Forest Vegetation formation Dry Sclerophyll Forests (Shrub/grass sub-formation) Survey effort Three plots (5b_8, 5b_10, 5b_11) Vegetation class Hunter-Macleay Dry Sclerophyll Forests Conservation significance Comprises an occurrence of 'Lower Hunter Spotted Gum- Ironbark Forest in the Sydney Basin Bioregion' which is listed as an EEC under the BC Act.
-Condition 'Underscrubbed', comprising: Canopy that has been thinned through past clearing. ground layer with a high abundance of exotic herbs and perennial grasses.
-Evidence used to define PCT PCTs considered to be possible matches for this vegetation include PCT 1600 and PCT 1593 Although this community has been highly modified PCT 1600 was chosen as the best fit for the following reasons: The site occurs within the PCTs described range, within Maitland LGA, Hunter IBRA sub-region and within the Central Hunter Foothills Mitchell Landscape.
+(u nderscrubbed) 1 Spotted Gum (underscrubbed - Red Ironbark - Narrow-leaved Ironbark - Grey Box shrub grass open forest of the lower Hunter d) PCT (DPIE, 2021b) Spotted Gum - Red Ironbark - Narrow-leaved Ironbark - Grey Box shrub grass open forest of the lower Hunter PCT ID 1600 Equivalent map units Bell and Driscoll (2007) map unit 17a Lower Hunter Spotted Gum Ironbark Forest Vegetation formation Dry Sclerophyll Forests (Shrub/grass sub-formation) Survey effort Three plots (5b_8, 5b_10, 5b_11) Vegetation class Hunter-Macleay Dry Sclerophyll Forests Conservation significance Comprises an occurrence of 'Lower Hunter Spotted Gum- Ironbark Forest in the Sydney Basin Bioregion' which is listed as an EEC under the BC Act.
+Condition 'Underscrubbed', comprising: Canopy that has been thinned through past clearing.
+Understorey that has been cleared and grazed resulting in a largely absent shrub layer and modified ground layer with a high abundance of exotic herbs and perennial grasses.
+Evidence used PCTs considered to be possible matches for this vegetation include PCT 1600 and PCT 1593 to define PCT Although this community has been highly modified PCT 1600 was chosen as the best fit for the following reasons: The site occurs within the PCTs described range, within Maitland LGA, Hunter IBRA sub-region and within the Central Hunter Foothills Mitchell Landscape.
 The PCT is described as occurring on an underlying geology comprised of siltstone and conglomerate on hill slopes and low rises.
 This geology is aligned with the soil landscapes mapped for this vegetation zone (Balwarra Heights).
 Dominant canopy species of the site are characteristic of those described by the BioNet Vegetation Classification database.
-These include Eucalyptus crebra (Narrow-leaved Ironbark) and Eucalyptus fibrosa (Red Ironbark) and Corymbia maculata (Spotted Gum) Although this vegetation zone has been modified through past clearing and associated ongoing agricultural activities, the species present indicate that the community is more closely aligned to PCT 1600 than PCT 1593.
+These include Eucalyptus crebra (Narrow-leaved Ironbark) and Eucalyptus fibrosa (Red Ironbark) and Corymbia maculata (Spotted Gum).
+Although this vegetation zone has been modified through past clearing and associated ongoing agricultural activities, the species present indicate that the community is more closely aligned to PCT 1600 than PCT 1593.
 The presence of Corymbia maculata (Spotted Gum) is the primary distinguishing factor along with the more open understorey in PCT 1600.
 Within this vegetation zone the understory has been highly altered due to clearing and grazing pressures so the community structure cannot be used as a determining factor for distinguishing between these two communities.
 The presence of Spotted Gum (as well as other diagnostic species) suggests that this vegetation zone is more closely aligned to PCT 1600 than to 1953.
-Regional mapping supports the classification of this community as PCT 1600
+Regional mapping supports the classification of this community as PCT 1600.